fishie/VirtualDesktopSwitcher/README.md

-# VirtualDesktopSwitcher for Windows 10
+# Mouse Scrolling Virtual Desktop Switcher for Windows 10

 Are you like me and have been using the mouse scroll to switch between virtual desktops on GNU/Linux for years?
 Do you like to keep your hand in your pants while still being able to easily switch between virtual desktops?
 Then this program might be for you.